inexorgame-obsolete/wiki-mirror/Coding-Standards.md

 # Whitespace

-Inexor c++ code uses four spaces for indendation.
+Inexor C++ code uses four spaces for indendation.
 No tabs.
 The CMakeFiles use two spaces for indendation.
 No tabs.
 We never use tabs.